singlinhaha/ComfyUI-Gemini-API-EXP/README_EN.md

 - Image generation quality and speed depend on Google's server status and your network connection
 - Reference image feature will send your images to Google services, please be aware of privacy implications
 - API key needs to be entered only once, it will be stored in gemini_api_key.txt in the node directory
+- About Image Aspect Ratio:
+  Gemini API generates images with appropriate aspect ratios without requiring specific pixel dimensions.
+Select your desired ratio (such as 16:9 widescreen, 1:1 square, etc.), and the API will return images with corresponding proportions (though the model may not always follow instructions perfectly).
+This differs from the old method of specifying exact pixel dimensions and allows the API to determine the optimal resolution for the content without stretching or distortion.

 ## Contact Me